ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 The design document describes the architecture of Open Science Catalog and its design: [URL here]()

-At the moment Open Science Data Catalogue supports ingestion of new products via **GitHub only**.
+At the moment Open Science Catalog supports ingestion of new products via **GitHub only**.
 This allows data providers/ projects PI to apply **multiple changes or adding several new products at once**.

 In this section the contribution procedure is described in an example of Product.
 Please note that in the same way new Variables, Projects and Themes and EO Missions can be added.
-We will be using three Use Case scenarios to better describe the procedure of product ingestion to the catalogue:
+We will be using three Use Case scenarios to better describe the procedure of product ingestion to the catalog:

-1. Adding metadata of a single product (item) to the catalogue manually.
+1. Adding metadata of a single product (item) to the catalog manually.
 2. Ingesting metadata of assets with STAC Catalog:
   1. Adding multiple or single product(s) stored in external server (open-access storage)
   2. Adding multiple or single product(s) stored locally